kaan-keskin/introduction-to-docker/Part1.md

 ## Containers

+Most times, to ease the understanding of the concept, a container is compared to a regular Virtual Machine - which is a result of full virtualization. **A container, however, is the product of several OS-level virtualization features of the Linux kernel used in conjunction to build a lightweight isolated environment.** These environments provide secure runtimes from simple scripts to full-sized web-servers.

+**It is quite obvious why containers are compared to VMs: they have their own process trees, network interfaces, users, root, file systems, just to name a few reasons.** There are quite a few differences as well, between VMs and containers: containers use the host kernel and are bound to boot the host OS only, and are processes running on the host system managed individually or in groups, while VMs allow for the installation of guest OSes that may be different than the OS of the host system.

-A container is the runtime instance of an image.
-In the same way that you can start a virtual machine (VM) from a virtual machine template, you start one or more containers from a single image.
+**A container is the runtime instance of an image.** In the same way that you can start a virtual machine (VM) from a virtual machine template, you start one or more containers from a single image.
 The big difference between a VM and a container is that containers are faster and more lightweight — instead of running a full-blown OS like a VM, containers share the OS/kernel with the host they’re running on.
 It’s also common for containers to be based on minimalist images that only include software and dependencies required by the application.

 <img src=".\images\DockerContainers.png" style="width:75%; height: 75%;">